 - Fourth-degree: these are the most severe burns and are life-threatening.
 They can destroy every layer of skin as well as cause damage to muscles, tendons, and bones.

 These injuries can happen in a variety of ways, including house fires, workplace incidents, electrocutions, car accidents, and more.
 Victims often sustain significant scarring and disfigurement, a loss of mobility, and long-term physical and psychological pain and suffering.

 What Type Of Compensation Is Available For A Burn Injury?

 If you or someone you care about has sustained a burn injury that was caused by another person’s negligent or careless actions, contact an Omaha personal injury attorney as soon as possible.
-At Miller Stockmann, we are ready to investigate all aspects of your case in order to secure the compensation you need.
+At Matthew G. Miller, we are ready to investigate all aspects of your case in order to secure the compensation you need.
 This can include:

 - Coverage all burn injury medical bills